LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 # How to use MYS.

-Note: You can click on following images to make them bigger:
+Note: You can click on the following images to make them bigger:

 ```Instructions shown on User Interface.
 Refer to Readme pdf for indepth instructions.```
 ![Screenshot](https://github.com/LeeWannacott/MYS-Mark-Your-Spreadsheet/blob/master/Mark-Your-Spreadsheet%20instructions.png)